Product sheet

 • 1 vibratory finishing and polishing unit

-• Productivity and adaptability: our turning machines can machine parts from a single unit to a very large quantity, all in a very short time.
+• Productivity & adaptability: Our turning machines can machine parts from a single unit right up to large quantities in a short period of time.

-• Quality and efficiency: the turning machines offer precise dimensions with impeccable finishes thanks to micro-turning machines which are extremely precise.
+• Quality & efficiency: Turning machines offer precise dimensions with impeccable finishes thanks to extremely accurate micro-turning machines.

-• Material and money savings: the parts are continuously machined in the machine, which considerably reduces chips.
+• Saving material and money: The parts are continuously machined, which considerably reduces chips.

-• Ecology, LGC eco-design: we recycle 86% of our waste (such as oil and chips that are escaped during bar turning), in particular thanks to our chip extractor machine.
+• Environment, LGC eco-design: we recycle 86% of our waste (e.g. oil and chips that escape during turning), in particular thanks to our chip extractor machine.

 The different CNC machining techniques related to bar turning

-This process includes various machining operations, which we offer in our workshops:
+The process includes various machining operations, which we can perform in our workshops:

-• Dressing: consists in machining the raw face of a part by moving the tool perpendicularly in relation to its axis of rotation.
+• Dressing: machining the raw face of a part by moving the tool perpendicularly in relation to its axis of rotation.

-• Carriage: technique aimed at creating a cylindrical or conical surface outside the part.
+• Longitudinal turning: technique which aims to create a cylindrical or conical surface on the outside of the part.

 • Drilling: creating holes in a part using a drill.